broadinstitute/cromwell/docs/Configuring.md

 #### Call cache strategy options

 * hash based options.
 These read the entire file.
-These strategies work with containers.:
+These strategies work with containers.
     * `xxh64`.
 This uses the 64-bit implementation of the [xxHash](https://www.xxhash.com)
              algorithm.
 This algorithm is optimized for file integrity hashing and provides a more than 10x speed improvement over md5.
     * `md5`.
 The well-known md5sum algorithm
 * Path based options.
 These are based on filepath.
-Extremely lightweight, but only work with the `soft-link` file caching strategy.
-And can therefore never work with containers.
+Extremely lightweight, but only work with the `soft-link` file caching strategy and can therefore never work with containers.
     * `path` creates a md5 hash of the path.
     * `path+modtime` creates a md5 hash of the path and its modification time.
 * Fingerprinting.
-This strategy also works with containers.
+This strategy works with containers.
-    * `fingerprint` tries to create a unique hash for each file by taking its last modified time (milliseconds since epoch in hexadecimal) + size (bytes in hexadecimal) + the xxh64 sum of the first 10 MB of the file.
-It is much more lightweight than the hash based options while still providing a unique hash.
+    * `fingerprint` tries to create a fingerprint for each file by taking its last modified time (milliseconds since epoch in hexadecimal) + size (bytes in hexadecimal) + the xxh64 sum of the first 10 MB of the file.
+It is much more lightweight than the hash based options while still unique enough that collisions are infeasible.
+This strategy works well for workflows that generate multi gigabyte-files and where hashing these files on the cromwell instance provides CPU or I/O problems.

 ### Local filesystem options